 Data Table-Based Questions

-Questions of this type involve a table in the question stem in addition to text.
-You will need to use the data from the table, along with any other information given in the question text, to select the right answer.
+These questions test your ability to analyze data tables with surrounding text.
+Use the data and any other information provided to answer.
 Sometimes, you may also need to recall content knowledge to answer this type of question.

 Cell | Deficient in |